saeedss94/OptimizationFor-DataScience/README.md

-Implementing GCBD and other optimization method Version 1.0
+Implementing BCGD and other optimization method Version 1.0
 ==================================================================
 #### Author: Mojtaba Amini ####